-You can usually release up to 25% of the pension fund value as a Tax Free Cash Lump Sum (known as Pension Commencement Lump Sum).
+You can release up to 100% of the pension fund value as a cash lump sum, the first 25% is tax free (Pension Commencement Lump Sum).
 The balance of the pension fund left over MUST be used to provide an income although this doesn’t have to be taken at the same time as the lump sum; it can be taken at a later date.

-The term Pension Unlocking is often used when people want to take money from their pension early.
+Pension Unlocking is often used when people want to take cash out of their pension early.
 Obtaining cash from your pension in this way is for the most part not advisable.
 Pension fund proceeds, whether they have accrued via an occupational scheme or private pension, are intended to provide plan members with an income during their retirement so to unlock pension benefits early would usually reduce eventual retirement income.

 Whether you surrender pension benefits from an occupational pension scheme or personal pension you can still usually take a cash sum as well as income.
 The tax free cash sum is known as the Pension Commencement Lump Sum or PCLS.